Grace Lutheran Church, LCMS announces schedule

 The Sacrament of Holy Communion is celebrated every Sunday.

-This Sunday, the sermon text is based on John 16:20,22b, and it is titled “Jesus is Endless Joy.”
+This Sunday, the sermon text is based on John 16:5-7, and it is titled “The Necessity of Christ’s Departure.”

 Those unable to worship physically may worship as services are live-streamed on Facebook at facebook.com/graceluthparistx/.

 Matins will be celebrated each Wednesday at 9 a.m.
-This week’s sermon is based on Isaiah 40:31 and is titled “Waiting on the Lord Produces Strength.”
+This week’s sermon is based on James 1:17 and is titled “GivingThanks to God.”
 A Bible class follows each Matins service.

 Listen to Pastor Byrd’s latest sermon on KPLT 1490/96.3 on Sunday mornings at 8:30 a.m.